Anger…. don’t you just hate that feeling when you see it well up inside your ex husband.

 She understood on one level that she needed to move past her conflicted feelings.
 She explained she that knew she was thinking too much about him.
 She was open to new relationships sometime in the future, but was fearful that what went wrong with her ex husband, could be repeated in the future and really didn’t know what she should do.

 I did a lot of listening because I believed she needed to purge some of the feelings she was having.
-I believed them to be a reaction to having lived with a guy who was far too controlling and critical of her behavior, causing her to shortchange her own worth.
+I believed her feelings were a reaction to having lived with a guy who was far too controlling and critical of her behavior, causing her to shortchange her own worth.

-I explained to her that his anger was very possibly a reflection of his own perceived inadequacies.
+I explained to my client that the anger was very possibly a reflection of perceived inadequacies.
 An angry guy, whether it be an ex husband or ex boyfriend, is usually coming from a place of dysfunction.

 Sure, it is entirely possible for any of us to become upset with our spouse.
 I get sometimes get angry with my lovely wife and she get’s angry and annoyed with me.
 But these feelings pass very quickly and the anger is usually a reflection of our mood state.
 Something else is usually triggering our angry impulse to come out.

 But that is not what was happening with my client.